kamclean/impactr/vignettes/vignette_5_altmetric.md

 ### **2. Focussed Altmetric datasets**

-The following outputs do not contain additional information beyond what is already provided in `$df_output`.
+The following outputs do not contain additional information beyond what is already provided in `$df`.
 However, these provide long format and focussed aspects of data to facilitate easier visualisation and analysis.
 These exclude any publications not tracked by altmetric.

 #### **2. a). altmetric score over time ($temporal)**